 Obviously, technology is moving forward quickly.
 And in contrast to ten years ago, many people do already, in fact, buy shoes on the internet nowadays.
 As a German, I am directly thinking about Zalando, for example - a company from Berlin, founded in 2008, which is selling shoes and other clothing online, having a revenue of over 3 billion EUR in 2016.

-Be it a despicable, money-centered application like 3D-assisted online shopping, or be it the world's cultural heritage made accessible to everyone for education purposes: like probably most people working within the 3D graphics area, I would be happy to see more real-world 3D on the Web.
+Be it a commercial application like 3D-assisted online shopping, or be it the world's cultural heritage made accessible to everyone for education purposes: like probably most people working within the 3D graphics area, I would be happy to see more real-world 3D on the Web.

 Within this article, I am trying to motivate why I believe that there are really good chances that we see a significant increase in usage of 3D content for every-day applications that are not games, within the next five years.
 One could argue about this point by discussing why one would (not) want to have 3D visualization at all.
 That, however, is a basic question I wouldn't like to argue about right now.
 Instead, within the rest of this article, I will motivate my positive statement using four arguments that explain why it is only logical that the mentioned increase in usage of 3D content didn't happen earlier - and, consequently, why I believe it is quite possible that we could see it within the near future.
 As you may guess, I am naturally biased at this point, therefore I am very thankful about any kind of feedback - especially the critical one.